HardlyDifficult/Crypto/Bitcoin.md

  - Highly volatile
     - +/- 20% in a day is fairly common
  - Futures ([what are futures?](about/Futures.md))
-    - Launched Dec 2017, Bitcoin is the first and only with futures (others are already in the works).
+    - Launched Dec 2017, Bitcoin is the first and only cryptocurrency with futures (though others are already in the works).